Another Country: English Literature Haven in Kreuzberg

 The shop is exactly what an English bookshop should be: slightly chaotic but homey with undertones of systematic order.
 The black and white tiles on the floor make it feel like mom’s kitchen.
 It is a perfect place to relax and browse or read.
 You can even purchase a beer along with your book!
 What is remarkable about the place is that it is more of a library than a store.
 Ninety-seven percent of the books are returnable, costing a reasonable 7 Euros to purchase with a 1.50 Euro loss upon return.
 It is a perfect system for those who are in Berlin for a short time or for those who struggle to get library passes.
 The frequent exchange means there is always a good selection.
 You are not just left with the crap no one wants to buy, which can be a common problem with second hand book shops.

 I have to say that one cannot call it merely a bookshop because that ignores its other features.
 Every Friday evening Raphaeline cooks a meal in the shop and anyone is welcome to join.
 It is a great place to meet people and find out more about Berlin and books.
-The place is also home to a story telling night, various writing groups, LGBT events, and as of September it will be hosting open mic events.
+The place is also home to a story telling night, various writing groups, LGBT events.

 If you like reading, or want to read more, this place should definitely be at the top of your list to visit.

 Many thanks to Sophia for talking to me.

 Riemannstraße 7, 10961 Berlin